-Photography can be a challenging endeavor with many things to consider, but it can be made even harder if you're colorblind.
+Photography can be a challenging endeavor, blending technical and artistic aspects, but it can be made even more challenging in some cases if you're colorblind.

 Color blindness isn’t uncommon but what it means is often mistaken.
 By saying I’m colorblind I’m not saying I can’t see color at all because I can tell the sky is blue and the grass is green.
 While there are people who only see in black and white, it's far more common for someone to have difficulty telling certain colors apart.
 Generally speaking, the term color blind does more to confuse than it does to enlighten but it is the commonly accepted way to refer to people both completely blind to color and color deficient (like myself).